Logo for Vitruvian Fitness of Wheat Ridge

 In addition to maintaining a balanced intake of protein, carbs, and fat throughout your regular day, your body craves even more of these nutrients after a workout to replace what it expended.

-Considering the substantial investment of time, energy, and money you're putting into your training, it's essential not to overlook the recovery process.
+Considering the substantial investment of time, energy, and money you're putting into your training, it's important not to overlook the recovery process.
 Don't let any of that effort go to waste.

 Now if you're interested to learn way more of the why behind all this, keep reading!
 Otherwise, just take our word for it and go buy some protein and a shaker bottle.